 Secret #6: Put the Schedule in Writing and Post It

 If you want your family to follow the schedule for longer than week, then you need to document it.

-Whether it’s a giant family calendar on your wall or a printed schedule on your fridge, the schedule should serve as a reminder.
+Whether it’s a giant family calendar on your wall, a planner, or a printed schedule on your fridge, the schedule should serve as a reminder.
 A Google calendar and calendar apps work fine as well, but in addition, make a paper calendar.
 The family schedule should be in writing and posted where the whole family can see it.